SimonGenin/hadron-docs/src/core.md

 Whole framework is build around DI Container concept.
 Its purpose is to automatically supply proper arguments for routes callbacks and other framework's building blocks.

-It is created and used internally by bootstrapping function, it is also returned (as a promise) from bootstrapping function, as mentioned in previous section.
+DI container instance is created and used internally by bootstrapping function, it is also returned (as a promise) from bootstrapping function, as mentioned in previous section.

 ### Container methods